Sunday, November 18, 2007

 Happy Days are Here Again

+The Holidays or "holy days" are upon us.
+So why is it that most people I know aren't very happy?
+While I am sure that each person has their own individual drama, they mostly seem to be stressed out by the preparation needs associated with both Thanksgiving and Christmas.
 Why are we supposed to be happy at this time of year anyway?
 Sure, we get yummy food on Thanksgiving, but we slave over a stove for 3 days prior and suffer on a treadmill for a full week afterwards.
-All this only to have our credit cards attacked by a red-suited bastion named Santa who likes to litter our living room floors with pine needles, wrapping paper and a curious amount of pastry crumbs.
-(OK, so maybe children should be blamed for that last part)
+All this only to have our credit cards attacked by a red-suited bastion named Santa who likes to litter our living room floors with pine needles, wrapping paper and a curious amount...

 Monday, November 12, 2007